 “I liked what I was doing, but not the minutiae, stonewalling and technicalities of it,” she says.

 All signs, it seems, pointed her in one direction.
-At once, a former boss needed copywriting help, and Candice spotted an online banner promoting a writing program from American Writers & Artists Inc. (AWAI).
+At once, a former boss needed copywriting help, and Candice spotted an online banner promoting a writing program from American Writers & Artists Institute (AWAI).

 Writing.
 Why hadn’t she thought of it before?
 She had learned to read at age four and won the spelling bee in 8th grade.
 And when writing opportunities popped up in various jobs, she jumped on them.

 “I thought, ‘Of course, that’s the thing for me,’” she says.
 “I did a lot of writing and marketing in my old job.
 People would say, ‘You’re a writer.
 Do this.’
 And I realized I should.”